jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 <br>

 If the components fit, move on to the next step.
-Otherwise, take the time to reprint the case or gently modify the components as needed.
+Otherwise, take the time to reprint the case or gently modify the PCBs as needed.

 <br><br>